Score aggregation

 Levels of performance in graded assessments are reported as A+ to E, UG (ungraded) and NA (not assessed).
 UG indicates that the score achieved was too low to assign a grade.
 NA indicates that the school-based assessment was not submitted, or the examination was not undertaken.

-Distribution of grade ranges for all assessment components in each study are reported each year and published on the Performance in senior secondary page.
+The distribution of grade ranges for all assessment components in each study are reported each year and published on the

-Final grades for VCE and VCE VET school-based assessment
+Grades for VCE and VCE VET school-based assessment

 The minimum score required for each grade within each school-based assessment in a VCE study and a VCE VET scored program is determined by the VCAA, following statistical moderation of school-assessed initial scores.